CleverTap/clevertap-csv-upload/python/README.md

 - cd to the python directory
 - run csvupload.py passing your CleverTap Account ID and Passcode and the absolute path to your csv file.
 - Add -d true to do a dry run.
+- Add -t to specify type of data: event or profile (defaults to profile)
 -  e.g. ./csvupload.py -a WWW-YYY-ZZZZ -c AAA-BBB-CCCC -p ~/Desktop/profileSample.csv

 ```